 Analysis / Bias

-When it comes to sourcing Citizens Against Government Waste (CAGW) thoroughly source their articles and utilize mostly credible sources such as Khn.org, Fox News, Forbes, The Sacramento Bee, and insidehealthpolicy.com.
-Editorially, they favor limited government and take libertarian positions such as limited regulation and taxes as well as advocacy for free-market capitalism.
-In general, they report factually however, they do promote climate change denialism, which rejects the consensus of science.
+When sourcing Citizens Against Government Waste (CAGW), thoroughly source their articles and utilize mostly credible sources such as Khn.org, Fox News, Forbes, The Sacramento Bee, and insidehealthpolicy.com.
+Editorially, they favor limited government and take libertarian positions such as limited regulation and taxes and advocacy for free-market capitalism.
+In general, they report factually; however, they promote climate change denialism, which rejects the consensus of science.

 Failed Fact Checks